skyran1278/expense-manager/README.md

 > Expense Manager is an expense record.
 >
-> It can help you manage your life expense.
+> It can help you manage your expense.

 ## Chrome Extension